mitchweaver/Discline/README.md

 2. Find your discord "token"

     This can be found by going to https://discordapp.com/channels/@me, and opening your browser developer console.
-This is normally F12 or CTRL-SHIFT-I. Now click on "storage", (may be called something different), and look for the discord url.
+This is normally `F12` or `CTRL-SHIFT-I`.
+Now click on "storage", (may be called something different), and look for the discord url.
 Clicking this will show you a list of variables.
+Look for a line that looks like:

-Look for `"token = 322332r093fwaf032f90323f32f903f23wfa"` or something similar.
+    `"token = 322332r093fwaf032f90323f32f903f23wfa"`.

 3. Launch with python3, using your token as an argument